 The country walks around the campsite are simple paths through the fields.
-The paths are not marked but are very easy to follow as they are used by the farming vehicles so they are large paths.
+The paths are not marked however are very easy to follow as they are used by the farming vehicles so they are large paths.
 The terrain is mostly earth and some rocks so good footwear is recommended.

 These walks are not serious hiking routes and can be completed by anyone with a reasonable level of fitness.
 However whenever you venture out you should take some precautions just in case the unexpected happens.
 Many hikers use the Ten Essentials as the basic items to take on a hike.
 Although, The Ten Essentials are intended for more serious hiking they are are good aid to remember what to take with you when you venture outdoors.